elianeroosli/mimic-fairness-generalizability-casestudy/models/README_training.md

 **1. Select best model**

-The first step is to find the best model epoch based on the validation AUC-ROC score.
-The above training procedure has stored a .csv file in the `keras_logs` directory named in the following fashion:
+The first step is to find the best model epoch based on the validation AUROC score.
+The above training procedure has stored a .csv file in the `keras_logs` directory which can be fed into the following function:

+        models.common_utils.optimal_epoch('{date}.k_clstms.{demographics}.csv', {'mimic'/'starr'})

-It contains all the relevant performance metrics on both train and validation data for each training epoch.
+The file contains all the relevant performance metrics on both train and validation data for each training epoch.
-The epoch associated with the highest `val_auroc` should be chosen as the final model to be tested.
+The function returns the epoch associated with the highest `val_auroc`.
+The model associated with this model epoch should be chosen as the final model to be tested.

 **2. Predictions on test data**

 In a Jupyter notebook, the following script is then run:

-        %run models/mimic3/in_hospital_mortality/main.py
+        %run models/ihm/main.py

 It takes a number of parameters to specify the testing procedure:

-        --network models/mimic3/keras_models/channel_wise_lstms.py
+        --network models/keras_models/channel_wise_lstms.py
         --mask_demographics "Ethnicity" "Gender" "Insurance"
         --data data/aug/mortality
         --dim 8 --depth 1 --batch_size 8 --dropout 0.3 --timestep 1.0 --size_coef 4.0
-        --load_state models/mimic3/in_hospital_mortality/keras_states/{date}/k_clstms.{demographics}.epoch{epoch}.state
+        --load_state models/ihm/keras_states/{date}/k_clstms.{demographics}.epoch{epoch}.state
         --mode test

 **3. Analyse results**